CVE-2026-39849: CWE-93: Improper Neutralization of CRLF Sequences ('CRLF Injection') in pi-hole FTL

 Mitigation Recommendations

 This vulnerability is fixed in Pi-hole FTL version 6.6.1.
 Users should upgrade to version 6.6.1 or later to remediate this issue.
-If upgrading immediately is not possible, setting a strong admin password to restrict access to the configuration API can mitigate unauthorized exploitation.
-Patch status is not explicitly confirmed in the vendor advisory, but the fix is included in version 6.6.1 as stated.
+Additionally, setting an admin password on the Pi-hole installation prevents unauthenticated access to the configuration API, mitigating the risk of exploitation.
+Patch status is not explicitly confirmed in the vendor advisory, but the fix is stated to be included in version 6.6.1.

 Technical Details